 Kathryn S. McKinley is a Principal Research at Microsoft.
 She was previously an Endowed Professor of Computer Science at The University of Texas at Austin.
 She received her BA, MS, and PhD from Rice University.
 Her research interests span programming language design and implementation, runtimes, architecture, performance, and energy efficiency for cloud and mobile.
-She and her collaborators have produced several tools widely used in industry and academia: the DaCapo Java Benchmarks (31,800+ downloads in June 2015), the TRIPS Compiler, the Hoard memory manager, the MMTk memory management toolkit, and the Immix garbage collector.
+She and her collaborators have produced software systems widely used in industry and academia: the DaCapo Java Benchmarks (31,800+ downloads in June 2015), the TRIPS Compiler, the Hoard memory manager (the memory manager in OS X), the MMTk memory management toolkit, and the Immix garbage collector (used by Jikes RVM, Haxe, and Rubinius).
 Her current work focuses cloud systems and on Uncertain<T>, a programming language system for correct and efficient applications that sense and reason about the complexity of the world with estimates.
 She has graduated 22 PhD students.
 Dr. McKinley was honored to testify to the House Science Committee (Feb.
 14, 2013).
 She served as CRA-W co-chair.
 She is an IEEE and ACM Fellow.

 Her early research focused on tools and automatic optimizations for parallel architectures.
 She introduced the first general purpose model for optimizing parallelism and locality together by reasoning about parallelism and the cache locality of dense matrix algorithms using loop permutation, loop reversal, fusion, and distribution.
 This work was selected in 2014 for the ICS 25th Anniversary Volume.

 With her PhD student, Emery Berger, and collaborators, they introduced the first scalable memory manager that limited false sharing, synchronization, and fragmentation (provably), which remains widely used by a range of applications, Apple's OS X, IBM, and other OSes.